This website uses cookies to help you make the most of your visit.

 Standards not all met

 The pharmacy does not ensure that it keeps all its medicines for dispensing in appropriate packaging.
 It also does not ensure that it stores them properly.
 And it does not make all the necessary checks to ensure that the pharmacy’s medicines and devices are safe to use to protect people’s health and wellbeing.
 The pharmacy tries to make its services accessible for people.
-But it does not do enough to ensure that people can access its main services when they need them.
-And it does not give up-to-date, appropriate information about the availability of its services.
-The pharmacy team gets its medicines and medical devices from appropriate sources.
+And the pharmacy team gets its medicines and medical devices from appropriate sources.

 Principle 5.
 Equipment and facilities